(Image credit: Getty Images)

 The response from a section of the polyamorous community was pointed.
 Behar's joke "implies that the women involved in nonmonogamy are just doing it for the men, you know, doing it for their pleasure," Leanne of Poly Philia, a polyamory blog,

-criticized on YouTube.
+.
 "Which is a very misogynistic and patriarchal viewpoint."

 Then the public intellectuals began spouting off.
 "Isn't it at least a little suspicious that polyamory — which is supposedly a "liberatory" corrective to repressive family structures — happens to be exactly compatible with a mode of economic life that has made both traditional marriage and parenthood completely unaffordable?" wrote environmental studies professor and The Atlantic writer Tyler Austin Harper on X.